autonomys/astral/indexers/domain-auto-evm/README.md

 # Autonomys Astral Explorer Domain Auto-EVM

-The Autonomys Astral Explorer Consensus is a specialized SubQuery project that indexes all Auto-EVM-related events on the Autonomys.
+The Autonomys Astral Explorer Consensus is a specialized SubQuery project that indexes all Auto-EVM-related events on the Autonomys Network.
 This project is designed to support the Auto EVM tracking functionality for the Astral Explorer, providing real-time data on validator activities and domain network.

 ## Overview